oomathias/atom-save-hooks/README.md

 > Atom save hooks made easy

-This project is heavily inspired by :dog: [husky](https://github.com/typicode/husky)
+This project is heavily inspired by [lint-staged](https://github.com/okonet/lint-staged)

 ## What can I do?